Togo at the 2014 Winter Olympics: Cross-country skiing

 Petitjean was 19 years old at the time of her Olympic debut in Sochi.
-She competed in the women's 10 kilometre classical race on 13 February and finished 68th out of 75 competitors with a time of 37 minutes and 26.7 seconds, nearly ten minutes behind the winner, Justyna Kowalczyk of Poland.
+She competed in the women's 10 kilometre classical race on 13 February and finished 68th (Note: Later changed to 65th due to the retroactive disqualification of three athletes.) out of 75 competitors with a time of 37 minutes and 26.7 seconds, nearly ten minutes behind the winner, Justyna Kowalczyk of Poland.
 Petitjean expressed hope that her appearance at the Games would inspire other African youth to participate in winter sports.